GlenRoarke/MSc_bioinformatics_coursework/Scientific_programming_coursework/READ_ME.md

 * Windows 10
 * Python 3.0 & Anaconda
-*Jupyter lab
+* Jupyter labs is required to run animations.

 ### Installing

-The software will be downloaded from an online zip folder.
+The software will be downloaded by cloning this repositiory.

 ### Executing program